patflynngithub/Fortran-autodoc/ford/README.md

-**FORD autodoc demonstration**
+**FORD autodoc exercising**

-Note: Unless noted, the autodoc comments are pre-docs (!>): that is, documentation before the item they document.
+Exercising the FORD Fortran Autodoc program to be sure that it supports the autodoc-ing of desired Fortran elements.
+Also show the available features of FORD and how to get them to work.

 The code in *src/* exercises the FORD program with the following FORTRAN elements:

+(note: unless noted, the autodoc comments are pre-docs (!>): that is, auto-documentation is placed before the item they document.)

 - non-autodoc comments
 - main program
-- main program: variable declaration (inline after declaration)
+- main program: variable declaration (post-doc: inline after declaration)
 - main program: subroutine
 - main program: variable declaration inside subroutine (before declaration)
 - main program: function